 NAND devices are programmed by sending commands to the device.
-Similar to NOR devices, programming NAND consists of an erase phase that fills the entire block with 1s and a program phase that writes 0s to the device.
+Similar to that of NOR devices, programming of NAND devices consists of an erase phase that fills the entire block with 1s and a program phase that writes 0s to the device.
 Since NAND is a block device, a flash file system is needed to manage where data is read from and written to in order to avoid bad blocks on the device.